Choosing your weapon

 The first goal of rope endings is to ensure that the rope does not fray.
 With synthetic ropes such as nylon, burning the tip will melt the cords and keep them in place.
-In all cases, we can use a whipping, a kind of stitching that holds the rope in place.
-I like to use end knots, which allows quickly to extend my rope and tuck my ends in place.
+For all types of ropes, we can use a whipping, a kind of stitching that holds the rope in place.
+I like to use end knots, which allow me to quickly extend my rope and tuck my ends in place.
 Overhand knots are popular because they are fast to make.
 I prefer the thistle knot or the Matthew Walker knot, a little smaller, very pretty, just as effective, but longer to tie.

 Two ropes made of the same material are not necessarily equivalent.
 I try to avoid ropes that have a core because it tends to deform under stress unpredictably.
 I love the twisted ropes, they leave so beautiful marks!
-The most passionate will find details on how to braid the ropes that influences its quality.
+The most passionate will find details on how to braid the ropes that influence its quality.

 The Influence of the Material

 The burn speed is probably one of the most important.
 Regardless of the type of rope, if you run fast and hard enough on the skin, you can create a burn from the small red mark to the full big oozing scratch urgh!
 This can be completely avoided by always moving the rope below the burn speed, so we prefer, in general, a rope with a high burning speed like hemp or jute.
 Synthetic ropes have a relatively low speed, so be careful.
 But you can also choose a rope for its abrasive properties, like coconut rope which is particularly bad in a good way.